swiftlang/swift-evolution/Proposal.md

 #### `Ranges` and `Elements` sub-collections

-`RangeSet` provides access to its ranges and, when possible, individual indices through two collection views.
+`RangeSet` provides access to its ranges and, when possible, individual indices through three collection views.
 The ranges that comprise a range set are available in a random-access collection via the `ranges` property.
-Individual indices are available as a bidirectional collection via the `elements` property, when a range set's `Bound` type is `Strideable` with an integer range.
+Individual indices are available as a bidirectional collection via the `elements` property, when a range set's `Bound` type is `Strideable` with an integer range, or for any range set through the `elements(within:)` method.

 ```swift
 extension RangeSet {